Championing racial and linguistic equality in Scotland’s schools

 What was the problem?

-While the total number of Scottish pupils has remained relatively constant, the number of English as an additional language (EAL) pupils recorded in Scotland’s schools increased from 741 in 2007 to more than 44,000 in the latest Pupil Census (2018).
-The number of black and minority ethnic (BME) pupils has also grown from nearly 30,000 in 2007 to 54,000 in 2018.
+While the total number of Scottish pupils has remained relatively constant, the diversity of the pupil population has changed.
+In 2010, there were 33,929 pupils recorded as not white and this rose to 57,859 in 2019.
+The number of languages spoken in Scotland in 2010 was 136 and this rose to 154 languages in 2019.
+The number of pupils whose main home language is not English also increased from 28,610 in 2010 to 61,818 in 2019.
 However, the University of Edinburgh’s Centre for Education for Racial Equality in Scotland (CERES) has found that Scotland’s teacher workforce demographics remains overwhelmingly white and monolingual.

-Arshad and Foley’s research with CERES suggests teachers are inadequately prepared to meet the needs of increasingly racially and linguistically diverse pupil cohorts.
+Professor Rowena Arshad and Dr Yvonne Foley’s research with CERES suggests teachers are inadequately prepared to meet the needs of increasingly racially and linguistically diverse pupil cohorts.
 This is despite the existence of national, local authority and school-level policies in Scotland and England to combat discrimination and promote inclusion.

 What did we do?

 Research from CERES consistently indicates that race equality is a marginalised concept within school education in Scotland and the UK, and that much more needs to be done to support racially and linguistically diverse learners.
 For instance:

 - Foley’s work found assumptions among teachers that those who do not have English as a first language are less able

 - Research by Arshad reveals high levels of misrecognition of Sikh and brown-skinned pupils mistaken as Muslims.